validitylabs/HOPR-PL-Substrate/README.md

 # API
 **Disclaimer: the API might change over time.
 Be aware of breaking changes!**

 The purpose of the payment channel module is to interact with the on-chain application logic and keep track of its state.
 It MUST keep track of the currently open payment channels and it MUST store the data that is necessary to close a payment channel persistently.
 It MUST also implement an identification scheme that gives each payment channel a unique identifier.
+This can be done by considering the addresses of both participants as integers and concatenating the lower address to the higher address.
+The identifier might be the hash of the concatenated addresses.

 ## create(id: string, signingProvider: SigningProvider): Promise\<PaymentModule\>
 Initiates the payment layer module and restores the information of the payment channels that are open at the moment.
 - `id` the HOPR id of the node.
 The information is used to derive the `channelId`
 - `signingProvider.sign(msg: string)`

+## send(to: Address, payload: Buffer | string, strategyProvider?: StrategyProvider): Promise
+Takes the address of the receiver and the desired payload and encodes that information in a proper HOPR packet.
+It will automatically pick a route through the HOPR network and send the packet to the first hop.
+It will also alter the payment channel to the first hop and transfer the relay fees to the hops on the route.
+It MUST return a promise that resolves once the first relay in the route acknowledges the forwarding of the packet.
+- `to` the HOPR address of the receiver
+- `msg` the payload
+- `strategyProvider.getRoute(from: Address, to: Address): Address[]` optional.
+Use a customised route-picking strategy.

+## receive((payload: Buffer | string) => _)
+Propagates the reception of a packet to the application layer.
+- `(payload: Buffer | string) => _` will be called with the payload that was extracted from the received packet.
+HOPR will ignore the output of that function for the moment, in case there is any.

 ## getChannelId(from?: Address, to: Address): string
 Computes the identifier for the channel between `from` and `to`.
 The identifier SHOULD be chosen in a way such that `to` and `from` commute.
 If no `from` is given, it MUST take the own address.